solvexia/solvexia-api-docs/users/users.md

 ---

-## Add or update user permission for a given resource
+## Add user permission for a given resource

-Add or update resource permission of a user.
+Add resource permission of a user.

 ```apacheconfig
 POST /v1/users/{userId}/permissions/{resourceId}